More than 5,000 evacuated from Gaza 'disaster area' floods

 Israel opened a main crossing with Gaza on Friday to allow in fuel supplies and four water pumps to help relieve flood damage.

-The Israeli military sent armoured personnel carriers to sweep through snowbound roads outside Jerusalem, where more than 50 centimetres of snow has fallen in a rare heavy downfall.
+The Israeli military sent armored personnel carriers to sweep through snowbound roads outside Jerusalem, where more than 50 centimeters of snow has fallen in a rare heavy downfall.

 Prime Minister Benjamin Netanyahu ordered officials to work fast to reopen traffic arteries clogged by snow and shut since Thursday.